Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

-We now come to the case of typical initial states in class $5$ where the density of up-spins (bosons) equals $n \in (1/4,1/3)$ such that we can write $n=(1/4)+\gamma$ with $\gamma \in (0,1/12)$.
-One can start with the reference state of the checkerboard drum in Fig.~\ref{2dDrums} (panel B) and insert extra parallel wires in their reference state such that the distance between parallel wires equals $\sqrt{2}$ for a linear extent of $4\gamma L$ of the system while the rest of the system still has parallel wires that can fluctuate simultaneously.
+We now come to the nature of large Krylov subspaces where the density of up-spins (bosons) equals $n \in (1/4,1/3)$ such that we can write $n=(1/4)+\gamma$ with $\gamma \in (0,1/12)$.
+Three different possibilities exist here. \\ (i) One can start with the reference state of the checkerboard drum in Fig.~\ref{2dDrums} (panel B) and insert extra parallel wires in their reference state such that the distance between parallel wires equals $\sqrt{2}$ for a linear extent of $4\gamma L$ of the system while the rest of the system still has parallel wires that can fluctuate simultaneously.
 However, this immediately produces $O(4\gamma L^2)$ inert up-spins (bosons) in the system and thus such initial states evade thermalization.
-Since the size of the spatial region that harbors wires that can simultaneously fluctuate reduces from $L^2$ to $(1-4\gamma)L^2$, the fragment size scales as $\left(\varphi^{\frac{1}{4}-\gamma}\right)^{L^2}$ using Eq.~\ref{checkerboardHSD} in this case.

-There are two distinct ways of producing reference states for 2D drums with large fragment dimensions when $n \in (1/4,1/3)$ such that an extensive number of inert up-spins (bosons) are not produced. \\ (i) One can have ``phase-separated'' drums, with the phase separation in one direction, such that different macroscopic regions are composed of close packed parallel wires in their reference state.
+Since the size of the spatial region that harbors wires that can simultaneously fluctuate reduces from $L^2$ to $(1-4\gamma)L^2$, the fragment size scales as $\left(\varphi^{\frac{1}{4}-\gamma}\right)^{L^2}$ using Eq.~\ref{checkerboardHSD} in this case.\\ (ii) One can have ``phase-separated'' drums, with the phase separation in one direction, such that different macroscopic regions are composed of close packed parallel wires in their reference state.
 One of these sets have parallel wires at a distance $(3/2)\sqrt{2}$ (with a local density $n=1/3$) for a total linear extent of $(12\gamma)L$.
 The other regions comprise of parallel wires in their reference state at a distance $2\sqrt{2}$ (with a lower local density of $n=1/4$) for the rest of the system to get the correct up-spin (boson) density.
 We refer the reader to the drum marked as C$_2$ in Fig.~\ref{FIGw} for an illustration of this principle for a small drum where the parallel wires w$_1$ and w$_2$ (w$_2$ and w$_3$) are at a distance $(3/2)\sqrt{2}$ ($2\sqrt{2}$) with respect to each other.
 The leading scaling for the Hilbert space size of such drums can simply be obtained by considering independent fluctuations of these ``checkerboard drum'' and ``close packed drum'' regions.
 Using Eq.~\ref{checkerboardHSD} and Eq.~\ref{closepackedHSD}, this immediately gives